The Practices of Jesus:

 Fasting is probably the most misunderstood and maligned of the practices, and so you may have lots of confusion and zero experience with this practice.
 That’s OK!
 That can begin to change today!

-- seeking answers to needs,
+- Seeking answers to needs,

-- seeking guidance in times of decision,
+- Pursuing guidance in times of decision,

 - asking for healing where there is sickness,